OWL Fact Sheet

 A number of Purdue students have facilitated and effected the arduous process of getting instructional materials online.
 Particularly valuable were the contributions of Michael Manley, who initially developed OWL as an e-mail server; and Michelle Sidler, Norman Vierstahler, Clinton Wong and Trish Jenkins, each of whom were instrumental in the development of the OWL during its formative stages.
 Special thanks goes to David Elderbrock, Humanities Coordinator for the Instructional Technology Program at UC Berkeley who helped us with a survey to identify the needs of our users.

-Past OWL Coordinators and Webmasters include Stuart Blythe, Teddi Fishman, Jon Bush, Liz Thelen, Matt Mooney, Dave Neyhart, Geoff Stacks, Brian Yothers, Erin Karper, Christopher Berry, Karl Stolley, Dana Lynn Driscoll, Allen Brizee, and Jeffrey Bacha.
-Currently, the OWL staff consists of Caitlan Spronk, OWL Webmaster, Elizabeth Angeli, OWL Coordinator, and various consultants and staff.
+Past OWL Coordinators and Webmasters include Stuart Blythe, Teddi Fishman, Jon Bush, Liz Thelen, Matt Mooney, Dave Neyhart, Geoff Stacks, Brian Yothers, Erin Karper, Christopher Berry, Karl Stolley, Dana Lynn Driscoll, Allen Brizee, Jeffrey Bacha, and Elizabeth Angeli.
+Currently, the OWL staff consists of Caitlan Spronk, OWL Webmaster, Joshua M. Paiz, OWL Coordinator, and various consultants and staff.

 The OWL has grown into a popular web site that received over 128 million hits from over 125 countries in 2008-2009.
-The number of hits grew to 161 in 2009-2010 and continued to grow to over 184 million hits in 2010-2011.
-OWL Mail Tutors answered over 3,000 writing-related queries via e-mail.
+The number of hits grew to 161 in 2009-2010 and continued to grow to over 248 million hits in 2012-2013.
+OWL Mail Tutors answered over 2,400 writing-related queries via e-mail.
 In March 2010, the OWL launched the Purdue OWL YouTube Channel to uphold the OWL's mission of offering global writing support.
+This channel currently houses over 30 instructional videos on a wide range of topics.

 Revisions and the OWL Family of Sites